top of page

 The Reality Check: What People Really Spend

 If you’ve ever wondered whether you’re alone in feeling the holiday pressure, you're not.
 Last year, the average American spent around $1,000 on gifts, food, and holiday experiences.
 The National Retail Federation says the average planned spending for gifts alone is around $650 per household, with the rest going to food, decorations, and festive gatherings.
-However, many advisors recommend spending no more than 1.5% of your annual income on holiday expenses.
-So, if you make $50,000 a year, that’s about $750 in total.

 Still, with a little creativity and planning, it’s possible to stick to (or even come under) that budget, all while having a great holiday season.

-Our Family Hack: Setting the Holiday Budget
+Our Extended Family's Hack: Setting a Holiday Budget for Gifts

-In my family, we try to balance festive fun with practicality.
+In my extended family, we try to balance festive fun with practicality.
 Here’s how we keep things simple:

-1. Name Draw for Adult Gifts: Instead of buying something for every single adult, we draw names.
+1. Draw Names for Adult Gifts: Instead of buying something for every single adult, we draw names.
 Each adult buys one gift for the person they drew, which keeps the gift count (and cost!) down.

 These are just a couple of ways we cut down on costs without sacrificing the holiday spirit.
 Plus, it’s a good conversation starter—everyone’s on the same page and has input on the budget, which makes it a little easier to stick to.